 Scholarships and prizes awarded annually to Chemistry majors include:

-- the American Chemical Society Division of Analytical Chemistry Award
+- American Chemical Society Division of Analytical Chemistry Award

-- the American Chemical Society Division of Polymer Chemistry Award
+- American Chemical Society Division of Inorganic Chemistry Award

-- the American Chemical Society Division of Inorganic Chemistry Award
+- American Chemical Society Division of Organic Chemistry Award